 In the wild, by jumping on branches and rocks, cockatiels are constantly wearing down their nails, but in captivity, every few months you will have to cut those nails yourself.

-A tiny nail trimmer intended for a human infant can be used to securely cut their nails (if you remain away from the reddish-pink blood vessel running down the center of the nail that can bleed when trimmed) and an Emory board or Dremel drill can also be used to file the nail tips.
+A tiny nail trimmer designed for a human infant can be used to firmly cut their nails (as long as you avoid the reddish-pink blood vessel running down the center of the nail, which can bleed when trimmed), and an Emory board or Dremel drill can be used to file the nail tips.

-While wing trimming is somewhat contentious, Hess proposes it for birds that fly freely in the house from time to time as they may accidentally fly into (or out of) windows and mirrors.
+While wing trimming is debatable, Hess recommends it for birds who fly freely in the house on occasion since they may accidentally fly into (or out of) windows and mirrors.

-It’s nice to have some control over where your bird can fly if you’re attempting to train your bird to step up to a perch on your side.
-Of course, it’s a matter of view whether or not you cut the wings of your bird, Hess said, and it will rely on every scenario.
-Trimmed wing feathers will grow back in a couple of months.
+When training your bird to step up to a perch on your side, it’s useful to have some control over where it may fly.
+Of course, whether or not you cut your bird’s wings is up to you, Hess said, and it will depend on each case.
+Trimmed wing feathers will grow back in a few months.

 Cockatiel Care

-According to Hess, cockatiel owners in their birds should be searching for reproductive problems.
-“Cockatiels are the most prolific layers of eggs we see, with the capacity to lay eggs every 48 hours,” she said.
+According to Hess, cockatiel owners should look for reproductive issues in their birds.
+“Cockatiels are the most prolific layers of eggs we see, with the capacity to lay eggs every 48 hours,” according to her.

-For domestic birds, this prolific egg-laying can lead to issues like egg binding (where the eggs get stuck in the reproductive tract) and other reproductive issues.
-These birds are also may develop other medical problems including bacterial infections, nutritional deficiencies, and kidney failure.
+For domestic birds, excessive egg laying can cause egg binding (eggs becoming lodged in the reproductive system) and other reproductive problems.
+These birds may potentially acquire other medical issues, such as bacterial infections, dietary deficits, and kidney failure.

-“Most people don’t bring their birds to the vet, but when you get it first and then annually, you should bring your cockatiel,” Hess said.
-“The older they become, the more likely they are to develop problems such as atherosclerosis, gout (or kidney failure), and other age-related diseases.
+“Most people don’t bring their birds to the vet, but when you get it first and then annually, you should bring your cockatiel,” Hess told me.
+“As people age, they are more likely to acquire problems like atherosclerosis, gout (or kidney failure), and other age-related disorders.

 Habitat